Lullaby: Characteristics

-Lullabies tend to share exaggerated melodic tendencies, including simple pitch contours, large pitch ranges, and generally higher pitch.
+Lullabies tend to share exaggerated melodic tendencies, including simple pitch contours, large pitch ranges, and higher pitch.
 These clarify and convey heightened emotions, usually of love or affection.
 When there is harmony, infants almost always prefer consonant intervals over dissonant intervals.
-Furthermore, if there is a sequence of dissonant intervals in a song, an infant will usually lose interest and it becomes very difficult to regain its attention.
+Furthermore, if there is a sequence of dissonant intervals in a song, an infant will usually lose interest, and it becomes very difficult to regain their attention.
 To reflect this, most lullabies contain primarily consonant intervals.
-Tonally, most lullabies are simple, often merely alternating tonic and dominant harmonies.
+Tonally, most lullabies are simple, often alternating tonic and dominant harmonies.

-In addition to pitch tendencies, lullabies share several structural similarities.
+In addition to pitch tendencies, lullabies share structural similarities.
 The most frequent tendencies are intermittent repetitions and long pauses between sections.
 This dilutes the rate of material and appeals to infants' slower capacity for processing music.

 Rhythmically, there are shared patterns.
 Lullabies are usually in triple meter or 6/8 time, giving them a "characteristic swinging or rocking motion."
 This mimics the movement a baby experiences in the womb as a mother moves.
 In addition, infants' preference for rhythm shares a strong connection with what they hear when they are bounced, and even their own body movements.
 The tempos of lullabies tend to be generally slow, and the utterances are short.
-Again, this aids in the infant's processing of the song.
+This also aids in the infant's processing of the song.

 Lullabies almost never have instrumental accompaniments.
 Infants have shown a strong preference for unaccompanied lullabies over accompanied lullabies.
 Again, this appeals to infants' more limited ability to process information.

 Lullabies are often used for their soothing nature, even for non-infants.
 One study found lullabies to be the most successful type of music or sound for relieving stress and improving the overall psychological health of pregnant women.

 These characteristics tend to be consistent across cultures.
 It was found that adults of various cultural backgrounds could recognize and identify lullabies without knowing the cultural context of the song.
 Infants have shown a strong preferences for songs with these qualities.

 Cross-cultural prevalence

 Lullabies are often used to pass down or strengthen the cultural roles and practices.
 In an observation of the setting of lullabies in Albanian culture, lullabies tended to be paired with the rocking of the child in a cradle.
 This is reflected in the swinging rhythmicity of the music.
 In addition to serving as a cultural symbol of the infant's familial status, the cradle's presence during the singing of lullabies helps the infant associate lullabies with falling asleep and waking up.
-Kogan and Gintsburg, in a study of the mainly preliterate, non-media-exposed people on the island of Socotra, found that lullabies in this culture shared many of the features of lullabies in the western and oriental tradition: the repetition of 'nonsense syllables', the creation of a warm affective space, and the allusions to ancient customs and beliefs.
+Kogan and Gintsburg, in a study of the mainly preliterate, non-media-exposed people on the island of Socotra, found that lullabies in this culture shared many of the features of lullabies in the western and oriental tradition: the repetition of 'nonsense syllables,' the creation of a warm affective space, and the allusions to ancient customs and beliefs.
 On the other hand, these lullabies lacked the 'counting elements' found in other traditions, and defined safety as a spiritual space, while danger was conceptualised as both physical and spiritual.